How to avoid contractual disputes with subcontractors

 Work with project managers to ensure timescales are realistic and that it’s possible to meet the developer’s requirements.
 Give subcontractors sufficient time to complete work to the required standard.

 If there are issues with sticking to the original timescales, make sure all respective parties are informed.
-Involve developers in discussions so you can find solutions quickly and avoid any disputes.
-Good communication is vital.
+Involve developers in discussions so you can find solutions quickly and avoid any expensive contractual disputes.
+Good communication is vital for project success.

-Before you commence work, make sure you have a robust contract in place and all the contract documents have been signed.
-If the project is particularly complex, obtain legal advice to ensure the contract terms are fair.
+Before you commence work, make sure you have a robust construction contract in place and all the contract documents have been signed.
+Where construction projects are particularly complex, obtain legal advice to ensure the contract terms are fair.

-As well as having a contract with the client or developer, it’s extremely important to have a written contract between you and your subcontractors.
-A formal contractor-to-subcontractor agreement goes a long way towards avoiding disputes.
+As well as having construction contracts between you and the client or developer, get a written contract in place between you and your subcontractors.
+A formal contractor-to-subcontractor agreement goes a long way towards avoiding disputes (especially disputes over payment terms).

-To learn more about what should be in a contract, check out our blog.
+Check out this article to learn more about what should be in a subcontractor contract.

 Maintain good working relationships and communication